grssnbchr/rddj-template/README.md

 `input` and `output` files are not ignored by default.
 This has the advantage that output can be monitored for change when (subtle) details of the R code are changed.

 If you want to ignore (big) input or output files, put them into the respective `ignore` folders.
-Git only allows a maximum file size of 100MB (or is it 50?).
+GitHub only allows a maximum file size of 100MB as of summer 2017.

 ### Ability to outsource code to script files

-If you want to keep your `main.Rmd` as tidy and brief as possible, you have the possibility to put into
+If you want to keep your `main.Rmd` as tidy and brief as possible, you have the possibility to put separate functions and other code into script files that reside in the `scripts` folder.
+An example of this is provided in `main.Rmd`.

 ### Optimal RStudio settings